-As the COVID pandemic gripped the world in March 2020, doors to schools began closing one by one.
-And as each door closed, students didn’t just lose access to the buildings.
+As the Covid-19 pandemic gripped the world in March 2020, doors to schools began closing one by one.
+As each door closed, students didn’t just lose access to the buildings.
 They lost face-to-face contact with their teachers and time with their peers and friends.
 Some lost family members or faced the challenges of parents losing their jobs.
 And many experienced the challenge of learning to learn in a new environment.

 In response to this, the National Tutoring Programme (NTP) was formed as part of the government’s Education Recovery programme.
 Extensive evidence shows that tutoring is one of the most effective tools to support learning and accelerate pupil progress.
 The government invested £1bn to support up to six million, 15-hour tutoring packages, for pupils who needed support.